daganyahyaawaleh/Telecom-Infrastructure-Monitoring--DC-Power-Availability-and-Critical-Alarm-Analysis/README.md

    - Accurately attribute data to the correct site for any period

 This approach ensures data consistency despite sensor changes and enables reliable time-based analysis.

+## Deep Dive Analysis

+### 1. Availability by Site Type

+The analysis shows clear differences in availability across site types.
+GSM sites consistently record the lowest performance and the highest variability, while Data Center and Submarine sites remain highly stable and close to perfect availability.

+This suggests that radio access sites are more exposed to energy-related service disruptions than critical backbone infrastructure.

+### 2. Site-Level Performance Drivers

+Service impact is not evenly distributed across the network.
+A small number of sites account for most downtime, indicating that the main operational risk is concentrated rather than widespread.

+This means that targeted interventions on a few underperforming sites could significantly improve the overall network KPI profile.

+### 3. Incident Frequency vs Downtime Impact

+Incident count alone does not fully explain service performance.
+Some sites are affected by a higher number of incidents, while others experience fewer but more impactful outages.

+Combining Incident Count, MTTR, and Downtime provides a more complete view of operational risk.

+### 4. SLA Risk Areas

+Although overall network availability is high, not all sites meet their SLA targets.
+SLA breaches are mostly linked to lower-performing site types, especially radio access sites.

+This confirms that availability should be interpreted together with SLA Gap in order to identify the most critical performance risks.